jasonshamayev/MyHealthApp/README.md

 Implementations:
 Search:
--Search function works only for vital signs and username.
+-Missing functionality: Search function works only for vital signs and username.
 As we used SQL lite, every one made a seperate table to store data.
 So, everyone had a separate numeric user ID to identify each user.
 So, I couldn't figure out a way to do extraction of data from their table for a specific user as each table had a seperate type of unique ID to idenitify each user.
  The reason search  works for Vital Signs is because while creating table for storing vital signs, I just used the usernames of users as a unique